mbwatson/fabric/src/data/events/2020-04-15_fabric-community-workshop.md

 #### Workshop Application

-Due to the venue’s limited capacity, we are unable to accept everyone interested in attending the Workshop.
+Due to the venue's limited capacity, we are unable to accept everyone interested in attending the Workshop.
 Please fill out this form with your information and topic(s) you intend to bring, and we will try our best to align your interests to either this workshop or subsequent FABRIC workshops in the near future